 Manhattan property investment performance

-Manhattan property investment performance from 1997 to the most recent Q3’2019 shows that price per square foot increased from $480 to $1,952 during the 20 year period.
+Manhattan property investment performance from 1999 to the most recent Q1’2024 shows that price per square foot increased from $480 to $1,939 during the 25 year period.
+This article analyzes property metrics related to how Manhattan condos performed from the Great Recession to Covid 2020 to the current slowdown driven by inflation and high mortgage rates.

 Manhattan investment performance over time

-The average appreciation per year during the 20 years is 8 percent, which is a very healthy return.
-Since property is often purchased with leverage, an 8 percent appreciation can be leveraged to twice or 3X that return depending on the equity invested in the property and financing used.
+The average appreciation per year during the 25 years (1999 to 2024) is about 6 percent, which is a very healthy return.
+Since property is often purchased with leverage, a 6 percent appreciation can be leveraged to twice or 3X that return depending on the equity invested in the property and financing used.

 Rental yield